Title 7 Natural Resources and Environmental Control

 "Flexible fuel vehicle" means any vehicle with one fuel storage tank capable of operating on more than one fuel type, one of which includes gasoline, which must be tested to program standards for gasoline.
 This is in contrast to alternative fuel vehicles.

-"Gross vehicle weight" means the vehicle gross weight as designated by the manufacturer as the total weight of the vehicle and its maximum allowable load.
+"Gross vehicle weight" or “GVW” means the vehicle gross weight as designated by the manufacturer as the total weight of the vehicle and its maximum allowable load.

-"Malfunction Indicator Lamp" means the dashboard light on a vehicle that when illuminated indicates an emission control device is not working to the manufacturer's specifications.
-Also known as the check engine light.
+"Malfunction indicator lamp" or “MIL” means the dashboard light on a vehicle that when illuminated indicates an emission control device is not working to the manufacturer's specifications.
+The MIL is also known as the check engine light.

 "Model year" means the year of manufacture of a vehicle as designated by the manufacturer, or the model year designation assigned by the Division to a vehicle constructed by other than the original manufacturer.

-"Motor vehicle technician" means a person who has completed an approved emissions inspection equipment training program and is employed or under contract with the State of Delaware.
+"Motor vehicle associate" means a person who has completed an approved emissions inspection equipment training program, who is both authorized and performs vehicle inspection requirements, and is employed or under contract with the State of Delaware.

-"OBD diagnostics trouble codes (DTCs)" means a code that provides information on an OBD equipped motor vehicles' emission control system and aide in identifying system malfunctions.
+"OBD diagnostics trouble codes" or “DTCs" means a code that provides information on an OBD equipped motor vehicles' emission control system malfunction status.

-"Official inspection station" means all official Motor Vehicle Inspection places operated by the Division in the State of Delaware.
+"Official inspection station" means all official Motor Vehicle Inspection facilities operated by the Division in the State of Delaware.

 "Reasonable cost" means the actual cost of parts and labor which is necessary to cause the failed motor vehicle to comply with applicable emissions standards or which contributes towards compliance.
 It shall not include the cost of those repairs determined by the Division to be necessary due to the alteration or removal of any part of the emission control system of the motor vehicle, or due to any damage resulting from the use of improper fuel in the failed motor vehicle.

-"Registration Denial" means the rejection of an application for initial registration of a vehicle or re-registration of a used vehicle (i.e., a vehicle being registered after the initial retail sale and associated registration) unless the vehicle has complied with the LEIM program requirement prior to granting the application.
+"Registration denial" means the rejection of an application for initial registration of a vehicle or re-registration of a used vehicle (i.e., a vehicle being registered after the initial retail sale and associated registration) unless the vehicle has complied with the program requirement prior to granting the application.

 "Secretary" means the Secretary of the Department of Natural Resources and Environmental Control.